alexi215/bus.ly/README.md

 * [Complete] As a bus rider, I visit Bus.ly to find out when my bus will arrive so that I show up on time
 * [Incomplete] As a bus rider I want to save my favorite bus stops so that I can quickly find them in the future

-My user stories and features can be found [here]https://www.pivotaltracker.com/s/projects/1086284
+My user stories and features can be found [here](https://www.pivotaltracker.com/s/projects/1086284)

 ### Wire Frames

-* My wire frames can be found [here]
+* Wire Frames to be updated shortly

 ### Outstanding Features
 * Additional rspec/capybara testing